 Traveling without air conditioning can be miserable, whether it’s for your everyday commute or a weekend break.
 Low cooling, odor, and a malfunctioning compressor are just a few of the problems that can arise.
 Although frequent AC maintenance should be a habit, it is typically recommended that a full automotive AC service be performed once a year to ensure maximum cooling efficiency.
-You should also know when your car requires service so that you can avoid minor breakdowns.
+Find below what is included in Car AC service.

 The compressor acts as a pump, pressurizing the refrigerant before it is transferred to the evaporator.
 A drive belt powers the compressor.
 Among other things, it powers the power steering and the water pump.